The 'yuge' Donald Trump market rally continues

-The stock market rally continues for a second day after Donald Trump beat Hillary Clinton, a reaction few expected.
+The stock market rally continued for a second day after Donald Trump beat Hillary Clinton, a reaction few expected.

-The Dow open at a new all-time high and the S&P 500 was inches away from a new record.
+The Dow rose 218 points Thursday and closed at a record high for the second day in a row.

 And why not?
 It's fitting that following the most unusual presidential election campaign in recent history, the stock market is also reacting in atypical fashion.